ahtih/Geoclustering/README.txt

 	'status' => 1, 'field_placemark_type' => 'school').
 - geofield_name: CCK field name that stores Node coordinates for nodes that match node_conditions.
+- summed_field_names: PHP array of CCK field names of numeric fields of input nodes.
+These fields are replicated from input nodes to clusters, so that values for each cluster are sums of values of its child nodes.
+	Thus tree root node fields have sums of fields of all input nodes.
+	Cluster fields have same types as node fields, thus for integer fields overflow could happen.

 You can have multiple trees defined.
 When tree parameters are added or modified, Geoclustering automatically recalculates the clustering tree